kecbigmt/blog/README.md

 All rights reserved.

 ## License
-The base of web site is created by Gatsby.js.
+This web site is powerd by Gatsby.js.
 Gatsby.js is under The MIT License.

 ```